-KT support (9 articles)
+KT Capacity Development for LMIC Researchers and Research institutions

-Nine papers described and/or evaluated interventions or tools aimed at enhancing LMIC researchers’ KT practice (93-101).
-A summary of each paper is presented in Table 9.
-Six papers reported either the formation or evaluation of KT interventions, which varied considerably in terms of the interventions used, target populations, length and outcome measurements reported as described below (93, 95-99)(70, 94-97).
-Two papers reported on the same intervention but focused on different aims, assessment/evaluation duration and outcomes measured (feasibility assessment versus process evaluation) (96, 97)(96, 99).
-Three papers presented tools for enhancing KT practice and recommended their application and evaluation by researchers and research institutions (73, 100, 101).
-Collectively, the interventions/tools focus on enhancing KT at various levels including systems level (95, 99)(98, 101), institutional level (94, 96, 97)(74, 95, 96, 102, 103), individual level (98), and activity level (93, 100, 101)(70, 99, 100).
+Nine studies described and/or evaluated interventions or tools aimed at enhancing LMIC researchers’ KT practice (93-101).
+A summary of each study is presented in Table 9.
+Six studies reported either the formation or evaluation of KT interventions, which varied considerably in terms of the interventions used, target populations, length and outcome measurements reported as described below (93, 95-99).
+Two studies reported on the same intervention but focused on different aims, assessment/evaluation duration and outcomes measured (feasibility assessment versus process evaluation) (96, 97).
+Three studies presented tools for enhancing KT practice and recommended their application and evaluation by researchers and research institutions (73, 100, 101).
+Collectively, the interventions/tools focus on enhancing KT at various levels including systems level (95, 99), institutional level (94, 96, 97), individual level (98), and activity level (93, 100, 101).
 Systems level interventions represent government-led interventions with substantial involvement of academic or research institutions.
 Institutional level interventions represent those initiated and implemented by academic or research institutions.
 Individual level interventions aim to improve individual KT knowledge and skills.
-Activity level interventions are guidelines for implementing specific KT activities highlighted in the literature as critical for enhancing KT e.g. development of policy briefs, organising policy dialogues and pairing researchers with policymakers to enhance their interaction.
+Activity level interventions are guidelines for implementing specific KT activities such as development of policy briefs, organising policy dialogues and pairing researchers with policymakers to enhance their interaction.

-Of the five papers that presented evaluation results of interventions (93, 96-99)(94, 97-100, 103), three studies used a qualitative case study design (95, 96, 99)(94, 100, 103), one used a case study design drawing on both quantitative and qualitative data (97) and one used a before and after study design using a survey questionnaire (98).
+Of the five studies that presented evaluation results of interventions (93, 96-99), three studies used a qualitative case study design (95, 96, 99), one used a case study design drawing on both quantitative and qualitative data (97) and one used a before and after study design using a survey questionnaire (98).
 Two studies assessed the impact of the intervention in improving links and use of research evidence in health decision-making (93, 99).
 One of the two studies validated claims of research impact with a document review (93), the other did not (99).
-One study assessed the feasibility of implementing the intervention (97), one focused on understanding factors that would facilitate or hinder uptake the intervention (96)(97, 103) and one assessed improvement in training participants’ (including health researchers’) KT knowledge (98).
+One study assessed the feasibility of implementing the intervention (97), one focused on understanding factors that would facilitate or hinder uptake the intervention (96) and one assessed improvement in training participants’ (including health researchers’) KT knowledge (98).
 Four focused on the African context (93, 96-98) and one on the Arab context (99).

 Across the studies that aimed to link researchers and policymakers and promote dialogue and exchange (93, 96, 97, 99) an enabling policy and political environment such as support from government leadership/policymaker champions emerged as critical to success of researchers KT efforts.
 Other factors cited as critical for success were researchers’ reputation and perceived credibility, including knowledge of the context, and researchers investing time and effort to nurture relationships with research end-users.
-Finally, one study cited a preference for KT platforms to be placed in the policy-making institution to improve researchers’ understanding of the policymaking process (96)(103).
+A further, one study cited a preference for KT platforms to be placed in the policy-making institution to improve researchers’ understanding of the policymaking process (96).
 However another study illustrated the challenge of this from the research/research institution perspective in relation to their independence as researchers and the quality of research generated, which was cited as diminished in this approach (99).
 Nevertheless, having in place a structured mechanism for promoting interactions between researchers and decision-makers, that is supported by target research end-users, resulted in some benefits including improving interaction between researchers and decision-makers, raising awareness on issues among decision-makers, informing policy decisions and in some cases policy changes, and increasing policy relevant research.

 Table 9.
 Summary of papers describing/evaluating KT interventions/tools